Frank-Proulx/capstone-eve-api-tool/README.md

 2pm - 3pm: Looking into the "Universe" section of the api, lots of global info here and difficult to parse, added endpoints for category, group and type id's

+3pm - 4pm: Continue using postman to sample api calls and map endpoints, spent some time in eve-dev discords trying to get answers on images to no avail.

 # Route documentation